If you have any enquires about LUCI, email firstname.lastname@example.org.

 Tapuwa holds a Bachelor of Science (Hon) (Agronomy) from Midlands State University (Zimbabwe, 2008), a Master of Science (Forest Ecosystems, Nature and Society) from Copenhagen University (Denmark, 2010), and a Master of Science (Conservation and Land Management) from Bangor University (United Kingdom, 2011).

-Martha Trodahl has been part of the LUCI team since 2011.
+Martha Trodahl was part of the LUCI team from 2011 to 2018.
 Martha has contributed to a variety of sub-projects including research into the Upper Karamu Catchment in Hawkes Bay, and a comparative study of UK and Welsh agri-environmental schemes.

 Martha holds an MSc in Physical Geography from Victoria University of Wellington.
 She is particularly interested in “source-to-sink” problems and untangling the web of variables that influence the export of macronutrients, sediments and other contaminants from catchments.